Maps from knots to $2$-links, chord diagrams, and a way to enhance Vassiliev invariants: Vassiliev's invariants

 It is now important to note that {\em the symbol of a Vassiliev invariant for {\bf classical} knots (in $\R^{3}$) is a well-defined function on chord diagrams since the above isotopy classes are defined by chord diagrams}.

 For arbitrary $M^{3}$ this may not be true.
-For example, if we have a chord diagram with one solitary chord the symbol of a Vassiliev invariant of order $1$ should be equal to $0$ on such a chord diagram if one of the halves of the singular knot is homotopically trivial, but it need not be so in general case.
+For example, if we have a chord diagram with one solitary chord then the symbol of a Vassiliev invariant of order $1$ should be equal to $0$ on such a chord diagram if one of the halves of the singular knot is homotopically trivial, but it need not be so in general case.

-So, the $\Z_{2}$-framing of a chord diagram is not sufficient to restore the homotopy class of a singular knot\footnote{This can be done if we impose some more accurate framing; we shall do it elsewhere}.
+Certainly, just one $\Z_{2}$-framing of a chord diagram coming from just one cohomology class $\alpha$ is not sufficient to restore the homotopy class of a singular knot\footnote{This can be done if we impose some more accurate (homotopy) framing; we shall do it elsewhere.}.

-However, we say that {\em a Vassiliev invariant $f$ of order $n$ for knots in $M^{3}$ is {\em good} with respect the cohomology class $\alpha\in H^{1}(M^{3},\Z_{2})$ if its value on singular knots of order $n$ is well defined on framed chord diagrams of order $n$. }
+\begin{definition} {\em A Vassiliev invariant $f$ of order $n$} for knots in $M^{3}$ is {\em good} with respect to the cohomology class $\alpha\in H^{1}(M^{3},\Z_{2})$ if its value on singular knots of order $n$ is well defined on framed chord diagrams of order $n$ (does not depend on singular knot itself but rather on the chord diagram). \end{definition}

 \begin{lemma} Let $C_{1},C_{2},C_{3},C_{4}$ be four framed chord diagrams taking part in the four-term relation.